5 Ways to Fix Stairs That Squeak

 Most reasonably handy folks can tackle a squeaking stair on their own.
 Before getting started, however, it helps to know the correct terminology for staircase components.

-- Treads are the horizontal surfaces where you put your feet.
+- Treads are the horizontal surfaces onto which your feet step.

 - Risers are the vertical surfaces in between the treads.

-- Stringers are the sawtooth-shaped boards running up the sides of the risers and treads to keep the staircase together and provide support.
+- Stringers are the sawtooth-shaped boards running up the sides of the risers and treads that keep the staircase together and provide support.
 Stringers on interior staircases are sometimes hidden inside the drywall.